-- Michelle DaCosta, Ph.D., Assistant Professor - University of Massachusetts
+- Michelle DaCosta, Ph.D., Associate Professor - University of Massachusetts

 - Bess Dicklow, Extension Plant Pathologist - University of Massachusetts

-- J. Scott Ebdon, Ph.D., Associate Professor - University of Massachusetts
+- J. Scott Ebdon, Ph.D., Professor - University of Massachusetts

 - Timothy Gerrish, RLA - Gardner and Gerrish Landscape Architects

-- Dave Hawkins, Consulting Arborist President - Urban Forestry Solutions, Inc.
+- Dave Hawkins, Consulting Arborist and President - Urban Forestry Solutions, Inc.

-- Geunhwa Jung, Ph.D., Assistant Professor - University of Massachusetts
+- Geunhwa Jung, Ph.D., Associate Professor - University of Massachusetts

 - Jason Lanier, Extension Turf Educator - University of Massachusetts